-Funding uses: Research, General Operating Expense, Education / Outreach, Applied Project / Program, Training / Capacity Building
+Funding uses: Behavioral, General Operating Expense, Education / Outreach, Project / Program, Training / Capacity Building

-Location of project: Counties in Colorado: Adams County, Arapahoe County, Broomfield County, Clear Creek County, Denver County, Douglas County, Eagle County, Elbert County, Gilpin County, Jefferson County, Park County, Cook County, Illinois, Counties in Kansas: Franklin County, Leavenworth County, Linn County, Miami County, Wyandotte County, Counties in Missouri: Bates County, Caldwell County, Cass County, Clay County, Clinton County, Jackson County, Johnson County, Lafayette County, Platte County, Ray County, Counties in Nevada: Storey County, Washoe County, Counties in New York: Livingston County, Monroe County, Ontario County, Orleans County, Wayne County, Yates County, Counties in Pennsylvania: Lackawanna County, Luzerne County Expand all
+Location of project: Counties in Colorado: Adams County, Arapahoe County, Broomfield County, Clear Creek County, Denver County, Douglas County, Eagle County, Elbert County, Gilpin County, Jefferson County, Park County, Counties in Kansas: Franklin County, Leavenworth County, Linn County, Miami County, Wyandotte County, Counties in Missouri: Bates County, Caldwell County, Cass County, Clay County, Clinton County, Jackson County, Johnson County, Lafayette County, Platte County, Ray County, Counties in New York: Livingston County, Monroe County, Ontario County, Orleans County, Wayne County, Yates County, Counties in Pennsylvania: Lackawanna County, Luzerne County Show all

-Location of residency: Counties in Colorado: Adams County, Arapahoe County, Broomfield County, Clear Creek County, Denver County, Douglas County, Eagle County, Elbert County, Gilpin County, Jefferson County, Park County, Cook County, Illinois, Counties in Kansas: Franklin County, Leavenworth County, Linn County, Miami County, Wyandotte County, Counties in Missouri: Bates County, Caldwell County, Cass County, Clay County, Clinton County, Jackson County, Johnson County, Lafayette County, Platte County, Ray County, Counties in Nevada: Storey County, Washoe County, Counties in New York: Livingston County, Monroe County, Ontario County, Orleans County, Wayne County, Yates County, Counties in Pennsylvania: Lackawanna County, Luzerne County Expand allView website Save Need help writing this grant?
+Location of residency: Counties in Colorado: Adams County, Arapahoe County, Broomfield County, Clear Creek County, Denver County, Douglas County, Eagle County, Elbert County, Gilpin County, Jefferson County, Park County, Counties in Kansas: Franklin County, Leavenworth County, Linn County, Miami County, Wyandotte County, Counties in Missouri: Bates County, Caldwell County, Cass County, Clay County, Clinton County, Jackson County, Johnson County, Lafayette County, Platte County, Ray County, Counties in New York: Livingston County, Monroe County, Ontario County, Orleans County, Wayne County, Yates County, Counties in Pennsylvania: Lackawanna County, Luzerne County Show allView website Save

 NOTE: No Letter of Inquiry (LOI) is required if you have received funding within the past three years and still meet our general rules of eligibility.
-(If funding from the McGowan Fund was received more than three years ago, you must go through the LOI process.
-Please see above.)
+(If funding from the McGowan Fund was received more than three years ago, you must go through the LOI process.)